Answers to Common Business Valuation Questions

 Absolutely, with no vested interests and no hidden agendas.

-What types of businesses does Exit Strategies offer business appraisals?
+For what types of businesses does Exit Strategies provide business appraisals?

-- Subsidiaries, divisions, profit centers and reporting units
+- Stand alone businesses, subsidiaries, divisions, profit centers and reporting units

 - Operating and holding companies